DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-2-mentor-materials.md

 - Reliable and valid
 - Will highlight misconceptions.

-The ECT should plan out an assessment task to measure pupils’ progress towards the lesson objective/s at the end of the lesson.
+The ECT should plan out an assessment task to measure pupils' progress towards the lesson objective/s at the end of the lesson.

 Pose the question: how will you measure progress throughout the lesson towards meeting this objective?

 The ECT should use the following information to help them:

 - What will measure pupil progress towards achieving the lesson objective?
-- What do I want to know about pupils’ learning?
+- What do I want to know about pupils' learning?
 - What am I going to do with this information?
 - What is the best way of finding this out?
 - When am I going to find this out?